dasassygoat/ComputerSetupDocumentation/BasicLinks.md

 ## Getting Started:

-* http://getbootstrap.com/ - Great Starting Point, especially if you are not a designer.
-* http://modernizr.com/ - Must Have, resets various browsers and provides a good place to start creating own css rules
-* http://jquery.com/ - Sort of Self Explanitory, great javascript framework

 ## Platforms:

 * http://www.mamp.info/en/index.html - Best LAMP Stack tool for Mac that I have used.
 The pro version is worth the money to support it.
-* http://www.apachefriends.org/en/xampp.html - Best LAMP Stack tool for Windows that I have found.
 * http://www.ubuntu.com/desktop/developers - I really like the ease of Ubuntu

 # Containers